Data Sovereignty: Do You Know Where Your Files Are?

 Security and regulatory compliance are at the heart of XMedius data products.
 XM Fax and XM SendSecure are both built to use three geographically distributed (and siloed) hosting centers: one in the US, one in Canada, and one in Europe.
 This means that when implementing an XMedius Cloud-hosted product, you can select hosting in any of these three areas.

-All cloud hosting for the XMedius Unified Communications solution, XM Connect, is located within the US.
+All cloud hosting for the XMedius Unified Communications solution, CX-E, is located within the US.

 Any processing and storage we do of your data will remain in the designated hosting area, greatly simplifying data sovereignty questions surrounding your Unified Communications, FoIP, and secure file exchange communications.
 If you want to make things even simpler (especially if your organization is not located in those areas and/or subject to additional laws), all solutions are also available as on-premises deployments.